 This blog is created and maintained by the team at Dictate Australia Pty Ltd – dictate.com.au - one of Australia’s leading suppliers of Olympus audio products and voice recognition software for Mac and Windows from Nuance.

 Dictate Australia deals with digital voice products, be it digital voice recorders, voice recognition software or digital transcription equipment.
 Dictate is one of the largest Australian online resellers for Olympus voice products.
-We also supply Dragon NaturallySpeaking for Windows and Dragon Dictate for Mac, both from Nuance.
+We also supply Dragon for Windows (formerly NaturallySpeaking) and Dragon for Mac (formerly Dragon Dictate), both from Nuance.

-Dictate Australia is a Gold Olympus Australia reseller, certified Gold Nuance Dragon NaturallySpeaking reseller and beta tester for Dragon Dictate for Mac.
+Dictate Australia is a Platinum Olympus Australia Professional Audio reseller, certified Gold Nuance Dragon NaturallySpeaking reseller and previously a beta tester for early editions of MacSpeech Dictate and Dragon Dictate for Mac.

 We don’t just supply this equipment and software we actually use it.
 Our office is a mix of Windows and Mac so all equipment is tested on both platforms.
-We run both Dragon NaturallySpeaking for Windows and we are beta testers for Dragon Dictate for Mac.
-We are also very closely aligned with our sister company The Transcription People who are one of Australia’s top outsourced transcription service providers, so we know dictation and transcription.
+We run both Dragon for Windows and use and were beta testers for early versions of Dragon for Mac.
+We also used to be the technical lead for a large Australian outsource transcription business providing consulting services with our technical knowledge and also our equipment, so we know dictation and transcription.

 We love to hear comments and suggestions from anyone on our products or on products we should be looking at.